La Lèque menhir

 La Lèque menhir, Neolithic standing stone in Lussan, France.

-Dating from the Chalcolithic period between 2300 and 1800 BCE, this standing stone marks the transition from the Neolithic era to the Bronze Age.
+The stone originates from the Chalcolithic period, dating between 2300 and 1800 BCE, a transition phase from the Neolithic era into the Bronze Age.
+It stands as evidence of how people during this time marked their landscape through monumental construction.

 Location: Lussan